 Acne medications like benzoyl peroxide or ointments with a petroleum jelly-base can stain sheets as well, so it’s important to wash your pillowcases regularly or place a towel over your pillow if you’re applying any type of medication to your face at night, according to Young.

 You Sleep With Pets

 Keep in mind pets shed dead skin cells, too.
-“Dander and dirt from their fur can cause dermatitis, resulting in dry, itchy or reddened skin,” Young warns.
-“Pets could also harbor fleas, mites, ticks and other parasites which could cause bacterial infections on your skin.”
+Young warns that pet dander and dirt from pet fur can cause dermatitis, which can result in dry, itchy or reddened skin.
+“Pets could also harbor fleas, mites, ticks, and other parasites which could cause bacterial infections on your skin," she adds.

 If you can’t banish your pet to the floor, consider resting a blanket (that can be washed often) or a pet bed over your comforter or duvet.

 People with asthma or allergies can trigger or worsen their symptoms by sleeping on dirty sheets filled with dust mites.
 Symptoms include red eyes, a stuffy nose, or sneezing.

 “Be sure to wash on the hottest temperature suggested on the care label,” Young suggests.
 “And if you’re suffering from any of these disorders, or have atopic dermatitis, be sure to use a hypoallergenic detergent to avoid flares.”

 When you’re sleeping, your swallowing reflexes relax, which can allow saliva to accumulate in your mouth and escape out of the sides, hence drooling.
 Young explains that saliva contains bacteria and yeast, which can cause infections such as folliculitis and breakouts.